Directory submission for startups

 3. Watch DR climb

 Links index over the following weeks and your Domain Rating rises toward 20+.
-Your purchase also includes one public featured backlink from the DR Launcher Featured Sites page.
+Your purchase also includes one public customer listing from the DR Launcher Featured Sites page.

 It's a map, not a service — and you keep it for life